elvisimprsntr/siriproxy-piface/README.md

 Optionally, you can configure siriproxy-piface to push IP camera images to Siri.

 I used my RPi and PiFace board, along with SiriProry as a simple voice controlled garage door opener.
+This plugin provides instructions and a basic shell for you to modify for your specific interests.

 I have received offers to make a donation to help offset the cost of hardware and for my time.
 If you feel so inclined you can donate thru PayPal.